Explore and be surprised by the mazes and other things here, because just like the best games, the concept is ingenious, but simple.

 At Labyrinthia you will find both modern (multicursal) mazes and historic (unicursal) labyrinths.
 (Read more about this below).

 Mentioning the word maze, most people think of complicated pathways where you get lost.
-However, there are other types of mazes, where you don’t loose your way.
+However, there are other types of mazes, where you don’t lose your way.

 Labyrinths and mazes can be of many different kinds, occur in many ways and be made of various kinds of materials.